netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

         ---

-4. Citrix ingress controller in `ns2` configures the ADC entities in partition `p1`.
+4. Netscaler ingress controller in `ns2` configures the ADC entities in partition `p1`.